GRAINS-Corn slumps as ethanol makers feel coronavirus constraints

 * Eye on South American shipments amid coronavirus curbs

-* Market awaits USDA plantings, quarterly stocks data (Recasts with U.S. market open, adds quote, updates prices, changes byline, changes dateline from PARIS/SINGAPORE)
+* Market awaits USDA plantings, quarterly stocks data (Adds closing prices, soybean gains, analyst comments)

 By Karl Plume